RandySheriffH/tracer/docs/LAYERED.md

 # Layered Rendering
-Large graphs, like resnet, has over ten thousand nodes which takes quite a bit of time to load and render.
+Some graphs, like resnet, has over ten thousand nodes which takes quite a bit of time to load and render.
 To address the situation, tracer breaks down a large graph into several set of nodes and render the sets as a top level graph:

 <img src="https://github.com/RandySheriffH/tracer/blob/master/snaps/Layered.PNG" width=650 height=400>